PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/CloneItemsBoxCopy.md

 ### Box Setup

 1. The current box is completely filled with 30 Pokémon.
-2. All 30 Pokémon in the current box must releasable and holding an item.
+2. All 30 Pokémon in the current box must releasable.
 3. The next box (to the right) is empty.

 <img src="images/CloneItemsBoxCopy-1.png">